KPSekhon/Boregon-Trail-Personal/README.md

 make the weapon class abstract as well and make it the only one that extends Item, then I would add additional functionality related solely to a weapon rather than generalizing under the sub-item class for all my items.
-- I would refactor my UI class so that it follows the single responsibility principle, my divvying up the work to more classes, like the intro splash loading screen would be its own class, but I would instantiate it within my main UI class.
+- I would refactor my UI class so that it follows the single responsibility principle, by divvying up the work to more classes.For example, for the intro splash loading screen, it would be its own class, but I would instantiate it within my main UI class so that it maintains the current functionality,
 - I would also like to reduce the large amount of coupling that occurs between my UI classes.
 I think this would be accomplished by following the single responsibility principal method ,as I previously mentioned, so each class would have less diverse and different methods occurring